david-winfield2000/nvim-config/README.md

 # What This Repo Is

-This is my NeoVim configuration that I use for work + school + fun
+This is my neovim configuration that I use for work + school + fun

 ## Goals